How to answer the interview question “What do you know about this company?”

 - Your commercial awareness.
 By demonstrating in interview that you have extensively researched the company and have taken the time to understand their positioning in the marketplace, their key business drivers and the commercial pressures they face – you will show your ability to think outside the box and the value added you are bringing to the organisation.

 These days, most of your research can be done on line.
 Dedicate a minimum of one to two hours to your research; the more senior the position the more thorough your research should be.
+If you know people in the company, speaking to them can give you a real feel of challenges or opportunities coming down the line.

 The majority of companies have websites which give detailed information on the company background, clients, specialist areas etc. If the website has financial statements published, analyse these to get a picture of how the company has been performing over the past few years.